jmmaloney4/hs/Format.md

 ### Groups
 - `TARGET`: The user-selected target of this spell or battlecry, restrictions defined in `playReqirements` field
 - `ADJACENT`: The minions adjacent to the target, not applicable if the target is not a minion in play
+- `WEAPON`: The weapon currently equipped to the friendly hero
+- `ENEMY_WEAPON`: The weapon currently equipped to the enemy hero
 - `HERO`: The friendly hero
 - `ENEMY_HERO`: The enemy hero
 - `BOTH_HEROS`: Both heros